Change the default value for "Preferred part of multipart (HTML) emails" from "Text" to "HTML"

 I think it is time to change the default value for new installations to HTML because the feature is mature enough and more and more emails are sent in HTML format now.

-#2 Updated by Holger Just about 1 year ago
+#2 Updated by Holger Just over 1 year ago

 When receiving a mail, we extract the text part in order to add a journal node or issue description as a Textile or Markdown document.
 Right now, when there is no plain text part, we use the HTML parsing as a fallback and to try to extract useful data from it.